Mahmudiyah rape and killings: Cover-up

+Retaliation

+On July 4, Jaysh al-Mujahidin claimed responsibility for downing a U.S. Army AH-64 Apache "in retaliation for the child, Abir, whom U.S. soldiers raped in Al-Mahmudiyah, south of Baghdad."

+On July 10, the Mujahideen Shura Council released a graphic video showing the bodies of PFCs Thomas L. Tucker and Kristian Menchaca half-burnt, with one of them having been beheaded.
+This video was accompanied by a statement saying that the group carried out the killings as "revenge for our sister who was dishonored by a soldier of the same brigade."
+The Washington Post reported that David Babineau and two others from the same unit were captured and killed by militants a month after the rape.

 The video from the Mujahideen Shura Council claimed that upon learning of the massacre, the group "kept their anger to themselves and didn't spread the news, but were determined to avenge their sister's honor".
 Locals may have been able to deduce the guilt of the U.S. soldiers from the nearby checkpoint, after the Americans and their Iraqi cohort unit provided the explanation, "Sunni extremists did this."
-A portion of locals served as auxiliary support for both for Al Qaeda in Iraq and the 1920 Revolution Brigades.
+A portion of locals served as auxiliary support for both Al-Qaeda in Iraq and the 1920 Revolution Brigades.
 Auxiliary support supplied material aid and performed a human intelligence support function.
 Relaying the accusation of the local MNC-I unit to the insurgents was a basic function of that support.
 The Sunni extremists were able to eliminate themselves as suspects and, having an already low opinion of the U.S. military, may have assumed the guilt of the 101st Airborne soldiers.
 A statement issued along with the video stated that, "God Almighty enabled them to capture two soldiers of the same brigade as this dirty crusader."
 Other militant groups also made various claims or statements announcing revenge campaigns after the killings were reported on July 4, when the U.S. investigation into the incident was announced.

-On July 4, Jaysh al-Mujahidin claimed responsibility for downing a U.S. Army AH-64 Apache "in retaliation for the child, Abir, whom U.S. soldiers raped in Al-Mahmudiyah, south of Baghdad."
 On July 12, the Islamic Army in Iraq claimed responsibility for a suicide car bomb near the entrance to the Green Zone in Baghdad, in support of the "Abir operations" targeting the "evil den in the Green prison".

 Exposure and legal proceedings

-Shortly after the June 16 attack, a soldier from the unit, PFC Justin Watt, spoke with a fellow soldier, Sergeant Anthony Yribe.
-During their conversation, Yribe told Watt about what he had heard from PFC Green about killing the al-Janabi family.
+Shortly after the June 16 attack in which Tucker, Menchaca, and Babineau were captured, PFC Justin Watt who also served in the unit spoke with fellow soldier Sergeant Anthony Yribe.
+During their conversation, Yribe told Watt about what he had heard from Green about killing the al-Janabi family.
 Watt then approached Bryan Howard, who confirmed everything.
 Neither Yribe nor Howard were planning to talk to military leadership about the crime.